Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cataracts are known to be the most common eye disease in the elderly and the leading cause of blindness worldwide.
 The causes of cataracts can be congenital or age-related – cataracts begin to appear after the age of 50.

-In addition, people with diabetes, high blood pressure, those who are frequently exposed to sunlight, and those working as welders are also factors that can accelerate the development of cataracts.
+In addition, people with diabetes, high blood pressure, those who are frequently exposed to sunlight, and those working as welders are also at increased risk of developing cataracts earlier.

 A dangerous trend is the increasing occurrence of cataracts in young people, especially those who self-medicate with corticosteroid-containing drugs to treat conjunctivitis or itchy eyes, which can cause early cataract formation.